LightningTo-Me/manuals/Channel_Request.md

 #### You should have at least 10 open channels / 0.01 BTC capacity

 This check exists to prevent uncommitted users who are just starting to play around with a lightning node from requesting a channel.
 It is totally fine to request a channel if your node is new, but please show some dedication to the cause by opening some channels first.

+#### "Waiting for the server response..." hangs forever

+This probably means that connetion to your node fails with a timeout error (see the questions below).

 #### Various connection and timeout errors